-About 30% of Missouri’s residents live in areas designated Health Professional Shortage Areas by the federal government.
-Highly educated nurses such as advanced practice registered nurses (APRNs) are likely to continue to “play a critical role” in helping such residents get access to primary care according to a 2015 analysis of Missouri’s Nursing Workforce conducted by the state’s Office of Primary Care and Rural Health.
+Highly educated nurses such as advanced practice registered nurses (APRNs) are likely to continue to “play a critical role” in helping such residents get access to primary care, according to the state’s Office of Primary Care and Rural Health.

-The number of APRNs in Missouri is increasing dramatically, and the recent nursing workforce study revealed an 11.1% increase in active APRN licenses in the state between 2014 and 2015.
-While APRNs traditionally had a master’s degree, stakeholders advocate that these nurses earn the greatest amount of training possible for nurses—a Doctor of Nursing Practice (DNP).
+While APRNs traditionally hold a master’s degree, stakeholders advocate that these nurses earn the greatest amount of training possible for nurses—a Doctor of Nursing Practice (DNP).

-Obtaining a DNP offers an assurance of higher salaries according to the Advance Healthcare Network.
-The Network surveyed nurse practitioners around the country and determined that NPs with a DNP earned an average of 13% more than NPs with an MSN as their highest degree.
+Obtaining a DNP offers an assurance of higher salaries, according to a 2018 Advance Healthcare Network survey of nurse practitioners across the country.
+The survey found that NPs with a DNP earned an average of 7% more than NPs with an MSN as their highest degree.

-Salaries for DNP Nurses in Missouri’s Major Cities
+Salaries for DNP Nurses in Missouri and Throughout Its Major Cities

-The Missouri Economic Research and Information Center provides salary information for DNP-educated advanced nursing professionals in the major cities of the state (2014):
+The Missouri Economic Research and Information Center provides salary information for DNP-educated advanced nursing professionals, both as a state as a whole and throughout its major cities of the state (2018):

 Nurse Administrators and Executives: